 Hamro Sikkim Party (HSP) was born just some months ago.
-It is contesting elections to the Sikkim Assembly for the frist time, to usher in on Mission Mode a Revolution of Universal Rights that will give new direction to the social, economic and political life of the people of of Sikkim.
+It is contesting elections to the Sikkim Assembly for the first time, to usher in Mission Mode a Revolution of Universal Rights that will give a new direction to the social, economic, and political life of the people of Sikkim.

 This new direction has two components – Plan and People.

 A New Manifesto For A New Sikkim is the Plan.
 And the People are the Candidates who have been carefully selected by HSP to represent the people of Sikkim and execute this Manifesto.

 In this Manifesto, HSP has unveiled a new model of development that combines the Ecology and Ethos of Sikkim with her Economy; the disastrous results of the present unplanned and vote-bank-oriented politics need to be swept away with a determination to build a New Sikkim, a Fresh Sikkim, a Prosperous Sikkim, a Self-Reliant Sikkim, a Happy Sikkim, and above all, a Sikkim for All Sikkimese.

 To roll out this plan, HSP has nominated candidates who have been judiciously drawn from a pool of mature, experienced, young and energetic fresh faces with a track record of selfless public service.
 Young women have formed an important segment of candidates.

 HSP calls upon the people of Sikkim to discard the old and cliched caste-communal-crony politics of existing ruling and opposition political parties in the state assembly, who are nothing but two sides of the same coin and embrace new, modern and futuristic politics for the next generation – a politics that is just, equitable, democratic and participative.